-The future of work in green economy
+The future of work in a green economy

 The 2016 Green Economy Academy came at a crucial moment, as nations ready themselves to implement the 2030 Agenda for Sustainable Development and the Paris Agreement on climate change.
 Both instruments reaffirmed the centrality of environmental sustainability as the context within which economic and social development will take place, with important implications for the future of work.